 Ying Ge, PhD

-Position title: Associate Professor of Cell & Regenerative Biology
+Position title: Professor of Cell & Regenerative Biology

 Cardiovascular Systems Biology through High-resolution Mass Spectrometry-based Comparative Proteomics and Metabolomics